atarazana/gramola-operator/part-1-1.md

 Open the file `./config/samples/gramophone_v1_appservice.yaml` and change it to resemble this one.

-> **TIP:** Try `size: -1` you should get this error: *The AppService "appservice-sample" is invalid: spec.size: Invalid value: 0: spec.size in body should be greater than or equal to 0*
+> **TIP:** Try `size: -1` you should get this error: *The AppService “appservice-sample” is invalid: spec.size: Invalid value: 0: spec.size in body should be greater than or equal to 0*

 ```yaml
 apiVersion: gramophone.atarazana.com/v1